World Book Encyclopedia: History

 World Book was founded in Chicago by publishers J. H. Hansen and John Bellow, who realized that existing encyclopedias were off-putting to readers.
 In 1915, they enlisted the help of Michael Vincent O'Shea, a professor of education at the University of Wisconsin.

 The first edition of The World Book Encyclopedia was published (as simply The World Book) in 1917, by the Hanson-Roach-Fowler Company.
 "As a rule," wrote O'Shea, the founding editor, in the preface of that 1st edition, "encyclopedias are apt to be quite formal and technical.
 A faithful effort has been made in the World Book to avoid this common defect."
 The encyclopedia's name would later be shortened to its current name World Book.

 In 1919, World Book became the property of W.F.
 Quarrie & Company.
 The new owners created an editorial board to help make sure the entries were aligned with what students studied, from kindergarten to high school.

 In 1933, World Book exhibited at the Century of Progress Exposition in Chicago.

 In 1945, World Book became the property of Field Enterprises.

 In 1952, World Book moved its office into the Merchandise Mart in Chicago.

-In 1962, World Book published its first edition of Year Book.
+In 1962, World Book published its first hardcover edition of Year Book, replacing the previous paperback yearbooks that go as far back as the 1920s.

 In 1963, the World Book Dictionary based on the works of Clarence Barnhart, was published as a companion to the encyclopedia.

 In 1977, staff members of World Book visited President Jimmy Carter in the White House.

 In 1978, World Book was purchased by Scott Fetzer Company, an Ohio conglomerate that left the encyclopedia company in Chicago.
 That year, the company had a sales force of 60,000 and vastly outsold Encyclopædia Britannica.

 In 1985, the Scott Fetzer Company was purchased by Berkshire Hathaway.
 In the late 1980s, while the World Book sales force had declined, it still had 45,000 door-to-door representatives.
 For the year 1990, Berkshire Hathaway reported that the business of producing the encyclopedia had generated profits of $32 million.
 But as sales plunged in the 1990s, World Books results were no longer broken out in Berkshire Hathaway financial reports.

 In 2009, Funk & Wagnalls was acquired by World Book Encyclopedia; the company's Funk & Wagnalls New Encyclopedia had ceased publication in 1997.
 Starting in the 2000s, the popularity of World Book declined, which caused the company to focus on its digital content and sales to academic institutions alongside children's trade publications.

 As of 2022, the only official sales outlet for the World Book Encyclopedia is the company's website; the official list price is $1,199.
-A company representative said in 2018, that "thousands” of print sets are still ordered annually, mostly by schools who use them as teaching tools for library research skills; public libraries and homeschooling families are also frequent purchasers.
+A company representative said in 2018 that "thousands" of print sets are still ordered annually, mostly by schools who use them as teaching tools for library research skills; public libraries and homeschooling families are also frequent purchasers.